kyleconroy/safari-monkey/Readme.md

 ## Creating Extensions

 First, you will need to sign up for a Safari developer account and obtain a valid certificate.
 Start the process [here][1].
-If anyone has a suggestion on how to make this process quicker, I would love to talk.
+If anyone has a suggestion on how to make this process quicker, please send me a message.

 [1]: http://theappleblog.com/2010/06/11/how-to-build-a-safari-extension/